 Blackwell Forest Preserve is also a local favorite, encompassing 1,366 acres of gently rolling hilly terrain that was shaped by the Wisconsin Glacier melting over 12,000 years ago.
 Speaking of old, the forest preserve made paleontological history when a 13,000 year-old skeleton of a woolly mammoth was uncovered in 1977 by a Forest Preserve employee.
 While there aren’t woolly mammoths roaming around these days, the preserve does attract a variety of wildlife that can be seen on any given day.
 Plan a trip to Blackwell to experience hiking, fishing, boat rentals and more.

 The DuPage River is one of DuPage County’s hidden gems offering a surprisingly natural setting in the suburbs.
 Flowing calmly through scenic forest preserves with several easy access launch areas and continuing alongside the beautiful Downtown Naperville Riverwalk, the West Branch of the river provides a peaceful kayaking experience.
-If the water levels are low, or adventuring by foot is preferred, visit one of the many DuPage County forest preserves that border the river for an equally serene experience without being on the water.
+If the water levels are low, or adventuring by foot is preferred, the many DuPage County forest preserves that border the river provide an equally serene experience.
 Whether on foot or boat, fishing is permitted along both branches of the DuPage River.
-Spend the day relaxing with family and friends taking part in the DuPage fishing culture.